 Why Standard Biohacking Doesn't Work for Women

-A series of findings accumulated over the last decade:
+A series of findings accumulated over the past decade:

 In men: improves insulin sensitivity, enables weight loss, activates autophagy.
-In women: disruption of the menstrual cycle, decreased estrogen production, bone density loss in some cases.
+In women: disruption of the menstrual cycle, decreased estrogen production, loss of bone density in some cases.
 Women who do prolonged fasting sometimes stop menstruating.

 Recommended for women: Moderate fasting of 12-14 hours, mainly during phases of the cycle where it is hormonally appropriate.